Franklin Miller

 Franklin Carroll Miller (born 1950) is a foreign policy and nuclear defense policy expert.
-Miller served 31 years in the U.S. government, including the Department of State, the Department of Defense and a Special Assistant to President George W. Bush.
+Miller served 31 years in the U.S. government, including the Department of State, the Department of Defense and as a Special Assistant to President George W. Bush.
 He is principal at the Washington-based international business advisory firm The Scowcroft Group.

 Education

 Miller attended Williams College and graduated (Phi Beta Kappa) in 1972 with highest honors in political science and honors in history.
 Following graduation from Williams, he joined the U.S. Navy and served three years on board USS Joseph Hewes (DE-1078) as communications officer and then as the ship's anti-submarine warfare officer.
 He earned the surface warfare officer designator while on the Hewes.
 Following active duty, Miller attended Princeton University's Woodrow Wilson School of Public and International Affairs, earning a Master of Public Affairs (MPA) degree in 1977.
 During his time as a graduate student, Miller served in the naval reserve and was assigned to the Philadelphia-based destroyer USS Johnston (DD-821).